 Everyone in California ages 16 and older is now eligible for a COVID-19 vaccine, no matter where they live or work.

 When it's your time to get vaccinated, your COVID-19 vaccine will be free.
 You do not need health insurance to be vaccinated.
 You also will not be asked for proof of citizenship or about your immigration status.

-Additionally, when using My Turn to find a vaccine appointment, people ages 16 and 17 will need a parent or legal guardian to make the booking, since My Turn asks you to "certify that I am at least 18 years of age, or the parent or legal guardian of the minor patient."
+Additionally, when using My Turn to find a vaccine appointment, people 12-17 will need a parent or legal guardian to make the booking, since My Turn asks you to "certify that I am at least 18 years of age, or the parent or legal guardian of the minor patient."

 The state says even with increased vaccine supply, "vaccination of willing Californians will take several months, and demand will be high."
 So don't panic if you're unable to find a COVID-19 vaccine appointment right away.
 Just because the state says you're technically eligible for your vaccine doesn't mean your county is actually ready to provide it.

 Don't assume you'll be proactively contacted about getting your COVID-19 vaccine.
 Now that everyone is eligible for a vaccine, you should do the following — and if you're signing up for email notifications about vaccines through these avenues (which you definitely should) be sure to check your email daily to make sure you don't miss any crucial updates:

 1. Find a COVID-19 Vaccine Through My Turn